JafarzadeAysel/Transport_DCM_CL_model/README.md

-# Public Transport:  Data-Driven Insights on Commuter Choices
+# Public Transport:  Data-Driven Insights on Commuter Choices 🚎🚗🚌🚉
+Surveyed over 100 participants in Sumgait and Khirdalan and built a Conditional Logit Discrete Choice Model.
-## Objective
+## Objective:

 Understand the transport choices and behaviors of residents in Sumgait and Khirdalan to inform potential public transit improvements.

 ##  Methodology
 1. Data Sourcing & Ownership

-Designed and administered a custom survey.
+2. Designed and administered a custom survey.

-Collected responses from 100+ participants.
+3. Collected responses from 100+ participants.

-Personally managed data collection, cleaning, and preparation from scratch.
+4. Personally managed data collection, cleaning, and preparation from scratch.

 ## Ad-hoc Analysis